AllenBurney/AllenBurney/README.md

 ## About Me

 CS student at **St. Xavier's College, Kolkata** with a focus on building scalable, real-world applications.
-I work across the full stack — from system-level C/C++ to modern web interfaces — with a keen interest in **Database Management Systems** and **Data Structures & Algorithms**.
+I work across the full stack — from system-level C/C++ to modern web interfaces, with a keen interest in **Database Management Systems** and **Data Structures & Algorithms**.

 I believe in writing clean, purposeful code and enjoy solving structured problems as much as building things people can use.